Skip to main content

 COURSEWORK

 History coursework is robust yet flexible and expansive.
 Majors are encouraged to build a unique academic journey tailored to their research interests and career goals.
 Students conclude the major with a small-sized capstone seminar focused on historical argument or original research.
-Majors can benefit from experiential learning and the additional opportunities that come from the University's close collaborations with nearby DC cultural institutions, including museums, libraries, and archival collections.
-Students can explore course offerings in the digital humanities and participate in oral history projects and relevant study aborad courses that provide an immersive experience.
+Majors can benefit from experiential learning and the additional opportunities that come from the university's close collaborations with nearby D.C. cultural institutions, including museums, libraries and archival collections.
+Students can explore course offerings in the digital humanities and participate in oral history projects and relevant study abroad courses that provide an immersive experience.

 Career Readiness